Asicosilomu/wtfcode/README.md

 This snippet of JavaScript may only be something that can be put inside a ```return``` statement.
 If you want to write something more advanced to pass to ```JSEVAL```, try ```Function(...)()```.

 #### RETURN
 Returns a value from the code.
 This immediately terminates your program, and the returned value may be accessed from JavaScript, from where the interpreter was called.
+Or, if you're ```return```ing from a function, that function will be terminated and you'll be able to access the return value from your code.

 ```RETURN [DATATYPE] [VALUE]```